luizfneves404/pico-backend/README.md

 - When defining a column for a subclass and using single table inheritance, choose its type as non-nullable as in "Mapped[int]" but set nullable=True in the mapped_column definition of the new column.
 No need to set a default, it will be set to null.
 We do it like this because not all subclasses will have the new column, and it's better to have a nullable column than a non-nullable column with a default.
 Or, if dealing with a relationship, define the relationship attribute and the foreign key attribute in the subclass like "Mapped["ChildClass"]" and "child_id: Mapped[int]" but pass nullable=True to the foreign key mapped_column.
 - Don't use column_property with alias, since it will force some early evaluation and break things.
 Use hybrid_property instead.
 - If you use a third mapped class as a many-to-many table, add viewonly=True to the relationship connecting the two other mapped classes to avoid conflicts.
 - Use lazy="raise_on_sql" basically always on relationships, we don't want to do db access implicitly (even though using async sqlalchemy would already block this implicit db access, i prefer to be explicit).
-When you want to define a "strong" relationship, where a child should be deleted if the parent is, you probably want to use the following, plus any other kwargs you want to pass to the relationship:
+- When you want to define a "strong" relationship, where a child should be deleted if the parent is deleted, you probably want to use the following *on the parent-to-child relationship*, plus any other kwargs you want to pass to the relationship:

 ```python
 relationship(